itiel/zeds-tolower-test/README.md

     $ ./tolower-test 50000000
     $ ./tolower-test 100000000

-## Some results
+## Results

-I tested the program in some of the machines I have with, different compilers, and recorded the results in here.
-Each test was done 3 times to get a more averaged result.
+Here's a record of the tests I did with some of the machines I have and with different compilers.
+Every test was done 3 times to get a more averaged result.

 <table>
     <tr>